ejeej/EventsStockPrices/README.md

 - TTR,
 - plotly

-You can run the Shiny app by running the code in the RunApp.R file (it contains code for installing necessary packages if they are missing on your site) or by running the code in the app.R file inside the EventsStockPrices folder.
+You can run the Shiny app by running the code in the RunApp.R file (it contains code for installing necessary packages if they are missing on your site) or by running the code in the app.R file inside the EventsStockPricesApp folder.

 ![image](https://user-images.githubusercontent.com/9775181/193405081-a872439d-061f-4adc-b5e9-0d3f464ea6aa.png)